-- 1. To build resilient landscapes so that the benefits of NCA's trees for the community and the environment are maximised into the future. - 2.
-To protect and manage the existing treescape for the diversity of benefits they offer from shade, amenity, heritage or biodiversity. - 3.
-Growing the future treescape through proactive planning, replacing all removed trees and planting additional trees where appropriate. - 4.
-Demonstrate leading urban tree management practice and embed it into daily decision-making and providing leadership for other land managers. - 5.
-Continue to monitor and evaluate the status of the treescape and the tree management program to continually improve decision making.
+- (1) Building resilient landscapes so that the current and future benefits of NCA's trees are maximised for the community and the environment. - (2) Protecting and managing the existing treescape for the diversity of benefits it offers for shade, amenity, heritage or biodiversity. - (3) Growing the future treescape through proactive planning, replacing removed trees and planting additional trees where appropriate. - (4) Demonstrating leading urban tree management practice and embed it into daily decision-making and providing leadership for other land managers. - (5) Monitoring and evaluating the status of the treescape and the tree management program to continually improve decision making. - (6) Proactively planning the continuing treescape through learning from the past and engaging the community in designing future plantings and landscapes.